 Solutions Review’s listing of the Vendors to Know: Next-Generation Antivirus is a mashup of products that best represent current market conditions, according to the crowd.
-Our editors selected the privileged access management products listed here based on each solution’s Authority Score, a meta-analysis of real user sentiment through the web’s most trusted business software review sites and our own proprietary five-point inclusion criteria.
+Our editors selected the next-generation antivirus products listed here based on each solution’s Authority Score, a meta-analysis of real user sentiment through the web’s most trusted business software review sites, and our own proprietary five-point inclusion criteria.

 What are the five Vendors to Know in Next-Generation Antivirus in 2020?

 The editors at Solutions Review continually research the most prominent and influential next-generation antivirus vendors to assist buyers in search of the tools befitting the needs of their organization.
 Choosing the right vendor and solution can be a complicated process; it requires constant market research and often comes down to more than just the solution and its technical capabilities.

 Additionally, understanding the components of next-generation antivirus can prove daunting to IT decision-makers.
 What capabilities make up a comprehensive next-generation solution?
 What threats should they protect against?
 To make your search a little easier, we listed the Vendors to Know in Next-Generation Antivirus.

 In 2019, GoSecure launched Next-Generation Antivirus to its Managed Detection and Response portfolio.
 GoSecure EDR uses EDR, machine learning, and behavioral analysis to catch threats missed by legacy signature-based detection methods.
 Further, its Memory Analysis monitors the behavior of a malicious process and scans it once it decloaks in memory.
 This helps with fileless malware threat detection.